Tips for Pet Safety in Warm Temperatures

 “Warm weather can bring a danger to our pets that we do not always consider.
-Heat strokes are a sad but common occurrence here in Central Oregon where we have numerous days above 90 degrees,” according to the Animal Emergency Center of Central Oregon in Bend (AEC).
+Heat strokes are a sad but common occurrence here in Central Oregon where we have numerous days above 90 degrees,” according to the Bend Veterinary Specialty & Emergency Center.

 “Dogs’ main cooling mechanism is through respiration or panting and they do not handle heat as well as humans do.
 Inadequate shade/cover and/or hydration on a hot day can put even the healthiest pet at risk for overheating.”

 Tips for keeping your pet comfortable at the Pet Parade include:

 - Before and after the parade, find a cool, shaded place to rest.